auth0/docs/articles/policies/restore-deleted-tenant.md

 * The restoration can take up to seven days, for paying customers.

-* Tenant restoration will be allowed if the request is made before 20 days have passed from the date the tenant was deleted.
+* Tenant restoration is only possible if the request is made before 10 days have passed from the date the tenant was deleted.

+* Warning: It's possible that not all data can be successfully recovered.

 ## How to request